rashad612/drones-api/README.md

 cp template.env .env
 ```

-Also you might need these vars exported for Docker, for example (you can change the assigned values as it suits you):
+Also, you might need these vars exported for Docker, for example (you can change the assigned values as it suits you):

 ```bash
 export PORT=3000